SvenChmie/Form3-API-Guides/Guide_2_Receive_Payment.md

 To subscribe to an event, create a subscription resource.
 To be notified through a webhook, choose `callback_transport` to be `http`.
 The parameter `callback_uri` needs to contain your callback URL.

-The attribute `record_type` contains the type of event you want to subscribe to.
+The `event_type` attribute denotes the type of event.
+For this example, it should set to `created`, since your are listening for the creation of a resource.
+The attribute `record_type` contains the resource you want to subscribe to.
 To track admissions of inbound payments, choose `payment_admissions`.

-A full list of event types is available in the [API documentation](http://draft-api-docs.form3.tech/api.html#payment-events).
+A full list of event types and resource names is available in the [API documentation](/api.html#payment-events).

 ```python
 import uuid, requests